 Important Aspects of Surface Water Management in the trilateral Wadden Sea Region (2019)

 Integrated Coastal Zone Management = WSF ICZM Working Group

-The WSF has established a working group ICZM, which meets regularly 2-3 times a year.
+The WSF has established a working group ICZM, which meets regularly.

 ICZM is the guiding thread within the new frame of “Green Coastal Deal” of the WSF work and encompasses various themes.
 Therefore, the working group covers several issues of sustainable development and coastal zone management.
 Further, the group together with the WSF secretariat prepares workshops, conferences and symposia.

 Andreas Kannen - Hereon, D